casterfile/Unity-Portal-Theme-Asset/README.md

 This Source does not give any warranty please use at your own risk </br>

-This plugin is for sharing screenshot in social media. </br>
+This plugin is adding a portal effect in the scene. </br>

 This application is free of virus or malware </br>